Partition and secession in New York: Staten Island secession from New York City

 In December 2019, Michael Reilly, a Republican assemblyman from Staten Island, expressed interest in joining upstate (the "New Amsterdam" Region) in the event it broke off from New York City.
 The Divide New York State Caucus, Inc. proposal and current bill to partition the State into three autonomous regions includes the right for "owners of parcels of land that are adjacent to each other [...] within a single county may separate from any city (cities) and/or town(s) [...] and incorporate a new town".
 Such an action would require: (A) "one-fifth (1/5) of the owners of land in the proposed new town sign a petition agreeing to the map and charter"; (B) "must have at least two thousand (2000) people residing in it"; and (C) "If a majority of those voting approve of it" at the "next election day in November".

+Following the election of Zohran Mamdani in the 2025 mayoral election the issue of Staten Island separation was again revived, mostly as Staten Island voted for Mamdani's opponents Andrew Cuomo and Curtis Sliwa.
+Sliwa had openly campaigned in favor of secession stating: “You remember the movie with Kurt Russell, Escape From New York?
+They will make a sequel" and also floated the idea of Staten Island becoming part of New Jersey.
+After Mamdani's victory State Assemblyman Sam Pirozzolo (R) read a "Staten Island Independence Declaration" at the corner of Richmond Road and New Dorp Lane, the former site of the Rose and Crown Tavern, stating that Staten Island was already overtaxed, and would bear the brunt of Mamdani's proposed tax increases; it is unclear if north Staten Island would be included as it had voted for Mamdani.